We are Tilburg University

 Body; Body art; Bodily identity; Cultural analysis; Cultural representations of health and illness; Disability studies; Health and medicine; Identity; The Normal and the Abnormal; Phenomenology; Medical anthropology; New materialism; Science and technology studies (STS); Visual culture; Qualitative research

-I am coordinator of the new Master track Health Humanities, which will start in September 2019.
+I am coordinator of the new Master track Health Humanities, which started in September 2019.

 I teach the online course "Visual Culture and the Body" in the LAS BA program, major social sciences.